Renovamen/oh-my-cv/README.md

 ## Features

-- Write your resume in Markdown and preview it in real-time online, it's smooth!
+- Write your resume in Markdown and preview it in real-time, it's smooth!
 - It works offline ([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps))
 - Export to A4 and US Letter size PDFs
 - Customize page margins, theme colors, line heights, fonts, etc.